frizzyfurryfluffyfuzzyfoxes/foxhole-server-configs/README.md

 deployment script.
 Thus to submit a change simply edit the file via the GitHub interface or edit it locally and subsequently commit and push.

+## Config generation

+You can use the [Fab5 competitive config generation tool](https://fab5.team/tools/get5config/) to generate an adequate Get5 match config.